 Where does the profit come from?

 Education fees walk hand-in-hand with commission rates.
 A commission is a fee charged by the firm for facilitating the trade.
 When a firm charges a commission, they usually mandate a high amount of trades from their traders.
 They push their traders into the markets and demand they make trade after trade.
 They take their cut off of every transaction, winner or loser, and the trader is fired if he loses.
-This model shows a lack of vested interest by a firm in its traders, and might stink of a scam.
+This model shows a lack of vested interest by a firm in its traders, and reeks of a scam.
 If they see profit only when you see profit, there’s some obvious incentive for them to help you become a successful trader.

 The profit-payout model is preferable to commissions.
 A prop shop shouldn’t make money just for facilitating your trades.
 If that’s their model, why would they care whether or not you’re a successful trader?
 And if they don’t care about your success, why would they bother creating a worthwhile training program?